 - Iron malabsorption: This occurs when the body has difficulty absorbing the dietary iron that it needs.
 This can result from conditions such as inflammatory bowel disease and procedures such as gastrointestinal surgery.

 - Growth: The body needs iron to aid oxygen transportation.
-For this reason, people in periods of growth will require more iron because their body will require more oxygen.
+For this reason, people in periods of growth will require more iron because their bodies will require more oxygen.
 This makes young children and pregnant people more at risk of iron deficiency.

 - Other conditions: Some health conditions, such as obesity, kidney failure, cancer, and congestive heart failure, may also lead to iron deficiency.